lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

 - Metaflow: 2.4.7
 - OS: macOS Monterey 12.0.1

-With an editor/IDE that offers a handy code navigation and debugger support, you can easily follow along with my progress in this series.
+With an editor/IDE that comes with handy code navigation and debugger support, you can easily follow along with my progress in this series.

 ### A Sample Workflow